vklynn/belly-button-challenge/README.md

 # belly-button-challenge
 module 14 challenge

-JavaScript and index in main repo
+webpage for data can be found here: https://vklynn.github.io/belly-button-challenge/ JavaScript and index in main repo

 Below image shows screen shots of the website drop down bar works the screen shot shows the outputs for test subject ID No. 1235